stephenajulu/julzinsight.co2/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      Sovereign, Scalable Digital Infrastructure for Visionary Enterprises.
+      Sovereign, Scalable Digital Infrastructure for Visionary African Enterprises.
     content: >-
-      We transform African enterprises from captives of fragmented, predatory SaaS ecosystems into absolute owners of their operational infrastructure.
-Deploy enterprise-grade, managed open-source engines with zero operational downtime and infinite scalability.
+      African enterprises are bleeding capital into bloated, rented software ecosystems.
+To achieve true operational excellence and resilience, you need full control over your data, your systems, and your future.
+Julz Insight is not just an IT consultancy; we are the architects of your digital sovereignty.
+We engineer, deploy, and manage impenetrable open-source business infrastructure, transforming technology from a recurring liability into a sovereign asset.
     actions:
       - label: Initiate System Audit
         url: /contact/
         style: button
-      - label: View the Transition Architecture
-        url: /about/
-        style: button--primary
   - type: portfolio_section
     section_id: latest-projects
     layout_style: mosaic